 CircleCI notification orbs were built to deliver messages to the appropriate channels when a build is successful or when it fails.
 This helps everyone involved in a project stay up-to-date with the status of the latest build.

-In this tutorial, we will explore and implement notifications sent to a Slack channel and also sent via SMS.
-To accomplish this task, we will make use of the Slack and Twilio orbs from the CircleCI orb registry.
-This would be a cumbersome feature to implement from scratch, but with orbs we can achieve this in just a few lines of code.
+In this tutorial, you will explore and implement notifications sent to a Slack channel and also sent via SMS.
+To accomplish this task, you will make use of the Slack and Twilio orbs from the CircleCI orb registry.
+This would be a cumbersome feature to implement from scratch, but with orbs you can set this up with just a few lines of code.

 Prerequisites